Catholic Church in Kyrgyzstan: 1991 to the present

 After Kyrgyzstan's independence from the Soviet Union in 1991, the country became part of the Apostolic Administration for Central Asia based in Karaganda, Kazakhstan.
 In 1997, Pope John Paul II established the sui-juris Catholic Mission for Kyrgyzstan under the care of the Jesuit religious order.
 In 2006, it was raised to an Apostolic Administration and Nikolaus Messmer was named the country's first Catholic bishop.
 The Vatican has established diplomatic relations with Kyrgyzstan.
-The church operates relatively freely in the country, though it has had registration problems with the state committee on religious affairs.
+The church operated relatively freely in the country in 2001, though it has had registration problems with the state committee on religious affairs.
 Priests have difficulty working in the country as many are foreigners and must get permits or student visas.
 Long-distance travel is common for the few priests in the country to visit the large number of small Catholic communities in the country.
 Ecumenical relations with other Christian churches are positive, especially at the local level.